Skip to main content

 The player can be in one of the following playback states:

-• PlaybackState.IDLE: This is the initial state, indicates that the player has no media to play and doesn't hold any resources.
+• PlaybackState.IDLE: The initial state.
+Indicates that the player has no media to play and doesn't hold any resources.

-• PlaybackState.LOADING: Indicates that the player is loading the initial media chunks (manifest, initialization chunks etc.,) required to play the Media Source.
+• PlaybackState.LOADING: Indicates that the player is loading the initial media chunks (manifest, initialization chunks, and so on) required to play the media source.

 • PlaybackState.LOADED: Indicates that the player has loaded all the resources needed to start playback rendering.